timwaik/FinanceAccountManager/README.md

 # MoneyAccountManager

-Simple money account manger that runs on Java.
+Simple program that was made with the Eclispse IDE, and runs on Java.

 ## Functionality:-